The search for alternating surgeries: Obstructing alternating surgeries

 It follows that the stable coefficient of $K$ are $\underline{\rho}(K)=(3,2,2)$.
 That $\rho_1=3$ follows the fact that $\rho_1=T_1$ (see Remark~\ref{rem:stable_hand_calc}).
 That the remaining coefficients are twos is forced by the requirement that $g = \frac12\sum_{i=1}^{\ell} \rho_i(\rho_i -1)$. \end{ex} Using the results of \cite{Mc17}, Lemma~\ref{lem:Ti_sigma_relationship} gives rise to the following algorithm for calculating stable coefficients. \begin{alg}[Computation of Stable Coefficients] Let

 be the symmetrized Alexander polynomial of a knot of a non-trivial L-space knot $K$ normalized so that $\Delta_K(1)=1$.
-Then the following procedure terminates in finite time and returns compatible stable coefficients if they exist. \begin{enumerate} \item Compute the torsion coefficients $t_0, \dots, t_g$ and the torsion coefficient counts $T_0, T_1,\dots, T_{t_0}$, where $T_0=0$. \item Let $k=1$, $N=0$ and let $\underline{s}^{(0)}=()$ be the empty tuple.\\ While $k< t_0$ and $T_{k}-T_{k-1}>2$ perform the following loop: \begin{itemize} \item Calculate \item If $M> T_k$, then terminate as no stable coefficients exist. \item If $M <T_{k}$, then define $s_{N+1}:= T_{k}-T_{k-1}$, set
+Then the following procedure terminates in finite time and returns compatible stable coefficients if they exist. \begin{enumerate} \item Compute the torsion coefficients $t_0, \dots, t_g$ and the torsion coefficient counts $T_0, T_1,\dots, T_{t_0}$, where $T_0=0$. \item Let $k=1$, $N=0$ and let $\underline{s}^{(0)}=()$ be the empty tuple.\\ While $k\leq t_0$ and $T_{k}-T_{k-1}>2$ perform the following loop: \begin{itemize} \item Calculate